basduchambre/wp-futter/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin simply calls an API and loads in a given Instagram feed.
+This plugin connects to an API and loads in a given Instagram feed.
 Profile has to be set on public.

 == Description ==